-To identify suitable habitat, the HSI described above was classified into three categories of suitability (high, moderate, and non-habitat) using cutoff values based on the standard deviation (SD) from the mean HSI (x) value.
-High suitability habitat was comprised of all HSI values greater than 0.5 SD below x.
-Moderate suitability habitat was comprised of HSI values between 1.5 and 0.5 SD below x.
-Non-suitable habitat was comprised of HSI values 1.5 SD below x.
-This bottom cut-off point was validated by a costbenefit ratio looking at the trade-off between additional area to telemetry points.
+To identify suitable habitat, the HSI described above was classified into three categories of suitability (high, moderate, and non-habitat) using cutoff values based on the standard deviation (SD) from the mean HSI value.
+High suitability habitat was comprised of all HSI values greater than 0.5 SD below the mean.
+Moderate suitability habitat was comprised of HSI values between 1.5 and 0.5 SD below the mean.
+Non-suitable habitat was comprised of HSI values 1.5 SD below the mean.
+This bottom cut-off point was validated by a cost-benefit ratio looking at the trade-off between additional area to telemetry points.
 The equalization point occurs at 1.5 SD.
-The resulting habitat categories were then aggregated at the 1 km scale to account for corridors and smoothed at the 1.2 km scale to remove "islands" (Figure 3).
+The resulting habitat categories were then aggregated at the 1 km scale to account for corridors and smoothed at the 1.2 km scale to remove "islands".

-2 Pixels are the 30 x 30 meter resolution of the RSFs.
+3 Pixels are the 30 x 30 meter resolution of the RSFs.